Dear Barbara, How should our family handle the popular tradition of Santa? I know Christmas is about Jesus, so is it wrong to talk about Santa too?

 Even today, as an adult, having reread the entire Narnia series only a few years ago after our granddaughter Molly died.
 I still love the possibilities C.S.
 Lewis presented in his Narnia series.
 His imagery of heaven gave me hope and peace as I pictured Molly playing and laughing in Lewis’s land beyond the sea.
 I often wonder if God in His limitless creativity might welcome us to a world where animals do indeed talk and fly.

-“Let the rivers clap their hands, let the hills sing for joy together” (Psalm 8:8).
-“Let all the trees of the forest sing for joy” (Psalm 96:12).
+Psalm 8:8 says, “Let the rivers clap their hands, let the hills sing for joy together,” and Psalm 96:12 tells us, “Let all the trees of the forest sing for joy.”
 Are these just metaphors?
 Personally, I don’t think so.

-1 Corinthians 2:9 tells, “No eye has seen, nor ear heard, nor the heart of man imagined, what God has prepared for those who love him.”
+1 Corinthians 2:9 reads, “No eye has seen, nor ear heard, nor the heart of man imagined, what God has prepared for those who love him.”

 Imagination isn’t just for our enjoyment.
 It’s important for our faith too.
 Do you believe in a God you can see?
 Are you confident you will go to heaven because you’ve been there and can verify that it is good?
 Of course not.